Registrar's Rx

 - General Education/Area Requirement Elective, as needed to be full-time (at least 1 credit)

 Clinical assignments are made by the Program Manager.
 A list of clinical assignments will be sent to your UVA email as soon as they are available.
-For clinical courses marked with an "*", students will be enrolled by the Registrar over the summer semester.
+For clinical courses marked with an "*", students will be enrolled by the Registrar.
 Please keep an eye on your email for assistance in working through any SIS holds or time conflicts.

 Fourth Years